SICKAG/sick_scan2/README.md

 # sick_scan2
-This stack provides a ROS2 driver for the SICK lidar sensors mentioned in the following list.
+This stack provides a ROS2 driver for the MRS1000 SICK lidar sensor
 ## Table of contents

 - [Supported Hardware](#supported-hardware)